dorianfong98/ip/docs/README.md

 ---

 ### Marking a task as done: `done`
-Sets the specified task as done.\
+Marks a specified task as done.\
 Format: `done INDEX`

 * Sets the task as done at the specified `INDEX`.